UniExeterRSE/intro-to-python/_episodes/04_dictionaries.md

 ---

 ## Learning Objectives

-At the end of this lesson you will be able to
+At the end of this lesson you will be able to:

-- define what a variable is
+- Identify and explain what a dictionary is
+- Explain what makes a dictionary different to a list
+- Understand the `key`: `value` relationship
+- Create a dictionary containing simple values
+- Update values in a dictionary

 ## Introduction to variables